-For a student to continue to be eligible for internships in Pharmacy Tech 3, the student is required to have completed Pharmacy Tech 1, Pharmacy Tech 2 with a 77 percent or greater and classroom portions of Pharmacy Tech 3 with a Knowledge grade of a 70 percent or higher and a Professional Skills and Competency grade, independent of each other, with a 77 percent or higher.
+For a student to continue to be eligible for externships in Pharmacy Tech 3, the student is required to have completed Pharmacy Tech 1, Pharmacy Tech 2 with a 77 percent or greater and classroom portions of Pharmacy Tech 3 with a Knowledge grade of a 70 percent or higher and a Professional Skills and Competency grade, independent of each other, with a 77 percent or higher.

-Hospital Pharmacy internships will require a student to have successfully completed Pharmacy Tech 1, Pharmacy Tech 2 and classroom portions of Pharmacy Tech 3 with a Knowledge, Professional Skills, and Competencies independent of each other with an 84 percent or greater.
+Hospital Pharmacy externships will require a student to have successfully completed Pharmacy Tech 1, Pharmacy Tech 2 and classroom portions of Pharmacy Tech 3 with a Knowledge, Professional Skills, and Competencies independent of each other with an 84 percent or greater.
+Hospital externships opportunities are offered to students who demonstrate the highest professionalism and academic performance, and are limited to availability and faculty's recommendation.